Sorrel is a simple, tart and delicious beverage that can be served warm or cold.

 When I was in Trinidad last year I visited the local market a few times to stock up on fresh produce.
 I spent time wandering, talking & taking photos and came across a small vendor with piles of dried sorrel on his table.
 After a nice chat I wandered off with a bag of sorrel, some irish moss and his very detailed instructions on how to make both (he wanted to make sure that I knew the right way).

-Sometimes they will have fresh sorrel around December or January.
+Sometimes you’ll find fresh sorrel when it’s in season, around December or January.

 Why sorrel is so good